jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: open_cached_dir at dir.c:2429:2
-    CT: Jump to external code for memset
-    RF: Jump to external code for memset
-  Occurrences: 4

-LibraryCallRemoved
-  Before events:
     CF: open_istream_loose at streaming.c:226:21
     CT: Jump to external code for memset
     RF: Jump to external code for memset